Common Foot Problems

 Orthotic devices: Custom fit orthotics may sometimes be recommended as part of the treatment plan.

 Surgery is necessary when bunion pain interferes with daily activities and non-surgical treatments have been ineffective.
-By consulting Dr. Radovic, you can decide if surgery is an option for you.
+However there is a new non-surgical innovative treatment, BunionTox.
+By consulting Dr. Radovic, you can decide if surgery or BunionTox is an option for you.

 There is a variety of surgical procedures to treat bunions.
 The goal of surgery is to reduce pain by removing the protruding bone, correct the foot's mechanical structure and correct any soft tissue changes that might have occurred.